rigochain/rigo-sdk-js/README.md

-# Javascript SDK for ARCANEX
+# Javascript SDK for NRIGO

-`arcanex-sdk-js` is Javascript SDK for ARCANEX blockhcain network.
+`arcanex-sdk-js` is Javascript SDK for NRIGO blockhcain network.

 ## Usages
 ### Browserify